 The Virginia legislature has approved new standards for lead levels that became effective July 1, 2020.
-The new law sets the maximum acceptable lead level at 10 parts per billion or 0.010 mg/L for school drinking sources.
-This is a change from the previously acceptable level of 0.015 mg/L. The actionable level for copper remains at 1.3 mg/L.
+The new law sets the maximum acceptable lead level at 10 micrograms per liter or 10 µg/L school drinking sources.
+The actionable level for copper remains at 1.3 mg/L.

 ACPS conducted water quality tests in 2016 and in the fall of 2019.
 At that time, Virginia followed the Environmental Protection Agency's recommendation for elevated levels of lead in water that were higher than they are now.
-The EPA action level prior to July 1, 2020, for lead was 0.015 mg/L. The actionable level of copper in drinking water was and still is 1.3 mg/L.
+The EPA action level prior to July 1, 2020, for lead was 15 µg/L. The actionable level of copper in drinking water was and still is 1.3 mg/L.

 Higher than normal levels of lead or copper in water can be caused by the deterioration of the pipes or from the faucet itself.
 Lead was sometimes used in metal alloys to make fixtures prior to 1987.